doggettsfarm/doggettsfarm.com/caravan-storage.md

 {:.govuk-heading-l}
 ## Secure caravan storage at reasonable prices

+{:.govuk-inset-text}
+Our caravan storage is now full.
+Check back here to find when we have space available again.

 {:.govuk-body}
 We can store your caravan or camper, with covered and outdoor spots available.